abdulbari119/Faculty-Scheduler/README.md

 Hardware requirements

-For an optimal student experience, we recommend the following hardware configuration:
+For an optimal experience the following hardware configuration is recommended:

     Processor: Intel Core i5 or equivalent
     Memory: 4 GB RAM or higher